mhydock/DERPS/DERPS Core/01 - Getting Started.md

 >
 > (size base) + (STR + DEX - 10) /2

-The total _Agility_ score is always rounded to the nearest positive integer, but is always at least 1.
+The total _Agility_ score is always rounded to the nearest positive whole number, but is always at least 1.

 The base _Agility_ values per size are listed below:
 | Size     | Base |